rohany/StandardML-GPU/docs/index.md

 each iteration.
 At the first level, everything is shifted down 1 row, then 2, then 4 and so on.
 On the last iteration, the final reduced value for that warp is held by the "thread" at warp index 0.

-This instrisic leads us nicely to a reduce implementation.
-Our algorithm does the following :
+This intrinsic leads us nicely to a reduce implementation.
+Our algorithm does the following:
 1. Allocate an array for partial results whose size is equal to the number of blocks we split our input into.
 2. For each block, we have each warp compute a warp-local reduction, and store this in a shared array.
 3. Then we have the first warp do another warp-local reduction over each warp's stored results.